- Walk Wet Tropics

 World Heritage Training boosts Wet Tropics tourist experience

-Wet Tropics Management Authority holds another successful Tour Guide Field School
+The Wet Tropics Management Authority held another successful Tour Guide Field School in April.

 Wet Tropics vegetation maps online

 The fifty-five 1:50,000 fine scale maps feature over 250 vegetation types found throughout the Wet Tropics bioregion.

 Key to rainforest restoration launched

 The highly acclaimed Repairing the Rainforest book was launched on Saturday 7 December

 Federal funding to stamp out yellow crazy ants

 The Federal government has provided 2m to fight yellow crazy ants south of Cairns

 Awarded World Heritage status in 1988 for its breathtaking beauty, overwhelming biodiversity and ancient forests, the Wet Tropics World Heritage Area...